 which maps addresses (integer literals) to the function data described above.

 The CHECKEDCBOX functions are dependent functions.
-Recall that array bounds in types may refer to in-scope variables; e.g., parameter dst’s bound count(n) refers to parameter n on lines 2-3 in Figure 8.
-Semantically, the call is expanded into a let which binds parameter variables x to the actual arguments n, but annotated with the parameter types τ (this will be safe for type-correct programs).
-The function body e is wrapped in a static cast (τ [n/x]) which is the function’s return type but with any integer parameter variables x appearing in that type, as type bound variables, substituted with the call’s actual arguments n.
-To see why this is needed, suppose that safe_strcat in Fig. 8 is defined to return a nt_array_ptr<int>:count(n) typed term, and assume that we perform a safe_strcat func- tion call as x=safe_strcat(a,b,10).
-After the evalua- tion of safe_strcat, the function returns a value with type nt_array_ptr<int>:count(10) because we substi- tute bound variable n in the defined return type with 10 from the function call’s argument list.
+Recall that array bounds in types may refer to in-scope variables e.g., parameter dst’s bound count(n) refers to parameter n on lines 2-3 in Figure 8.
+Semantically, the call is expanded into a let, which binds parameter variables x to the actual arguments n but annotated with the parameter types τ (this will be safe for type-correct programs).
+The function body e is wrapped in a static cast (τ [n/x]), which is the function’s return type but with any integer parameter variables x appearing in that type, as type bound variables, substituted with the call’s actual arguments n.
+To see why this is needed, suppose that safe_strcat in Fig. 8 is defined to return a nt_array_ptr<int>:count(n) typed term, and assume that we perform a safe_strcat function call as x=safe_strcat(a,b,10).
+After the evaluation of safe_strcat, the function returns a value with type nt_array_ptr<int>:count(10) because we substitute bound variable n in the defined return type with 10 from the function call’s argument list.
 Note that the S-FUNC and S-FUNT rules replace the annotations τa with τ (after instantiation) from the function’s signature.
 Using τa when executing the body of the function has no impact on the soundness of CORECHKCBOX, but will violate Theorem 6, which we introduce in Sec.
 4. Rule S-FUNT defines the tainted version of function call semantics.
 In such case, the verification process ; H ; u n : ptrt τ makes sure that the function in the global store is well-defined and has the right type.

 Typing